A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

 which is the final equation that we need to solve the full co-current ED model.
-Let it be reminded that all parameters such as fluxes and potentials in Eq.~\eqref{eq_ED_Jionsm} and other equations for membrane transport all depend on position \textit{z} in the module, or alternatively, depend on time $t^*$.
+All fluxes and concentrations in Eq.~\eqref{eq_ED_Jionsm} depend on position \textit{z} in the module, or alternatively, depend on time, or time-on-stream, $t^*$.

-Eq.~\eqref{eq_ED_lambda_4} is interesting in its own right, as it shows that $\lambda\s{th}$ will be high, near unity, at high currents and a high membrane charge, and for low salt concentration differences, but $\lambda\s{th}$ will go down for lower currents and lower membrane charge.
-It also goes down when $k\s{m}$ goes up, which occurs when the membrane thickness is reduced.
-Indeed, for very thin membranes, ED does not work, because then there is a large flux of coions across the membranes that opposes desalination \cite{Tedesco_2018}.
-[The same problem is found in `reverse electrodialysis' with membranes that are too thin or too permeable or not charged high enough: then there is a large salt flow across the membranes, so the potentially large power is not realized because the salt solutions in the two channels are rapidly mixed up.]
-Eq.~\eqref{eq_ED_lambda_4} illustrates that $\lambda\s{th}$ will depend strongly on position in the cell, because current \textit{I} will change with \textit{z}, and concentrations $c\s{d}$ and $c\s{c}$ as well.
-So current efficiency is not a fixed number, it is not a property of the membranes.
+Eq.~\eqref{eq_ED_lambda_4} shows that $\lambda\s{th}$ will be high, near unity, at high currents and a high membrane charge, and for low salt concentration differences, but it will go down for lower currents and lower membrane charge.
+It also goes down when $k^*_\text{m}$ goes up, for instance because membranes are thin.
+Indeed, for very thin membranes, ED does not work, because then there is a large flux of coions across the membranes and that limits the desalination process~\cite{Tedesco_2018}.
+Eq.~\eqref{eq_ED_lambda_4} illustrates that $\lambda\s{th}$ strongly depends on position in the cell, because current density \textit{I} changes with \textit{z}, as well as concentrations $c\s{d}$ and $c\s{c}$.